George--V/GettingAndCleaningData/README.md

 # Assumptions:

-The input data should be unzipped and placed in the working directory.
+* The input data should be unzipped and placed in the working directory.

-The script to process the data requires reshape2 package installed.
+* Package reshape2 should already be installed on R.

 # Instructions: